sojeong2020/Book-server/README.md

 7. Add some error handling to your server.
 What should it respond with if you receive a request for a bookId that doesn't exist?
 What status code should you respond with?

 8. Add a `fiction` query parameter to your GET `/api/books` endpoint (e.g. `/api/books?fiction=true` or `/api/books?fiction=false`) that searches for books that are either fiction, or non-fiction.

+9. Research the MVC (Model-View-Controller) pattern, [this article](https://www.freecodecamp.org/news/model-view-controller-mvc-explained-through-ordering-drinks-at-the-bar-efcba6255053/) is a good place to start.
+Then try to refactor your server to have separate functions for your **models** and **controllers** (we don't have "views" at the moment)